 The type of foundation was determined by field investigation and query of Tulsa County Assessor records.
-All residences in RLA #6 are built on slab-on-grade foundations.
+All the residences have conventional foundations, while one additional dwelling unit at one of the residences has a slab-on-grade foundation.

 Condition of Structures.